 5.)If you have an upcoming trial in a case where you bill hourly, ask for a trial deposit before the trial.
 Preparation for a trial can take substantial time and effort.
 Trials can oftentimes take longer than what was originally anticipated as well.
 So, try to estimate the amount of time the trial is going to take and ask for a trial deposit in plenty of time in advance of the trial.

-Of course, if you get your accounts receivables problem under control, a lot of the pressure in owning a law firm can be relieved.
 You can rest easy knowing that your law firm is on firm financial footing.
-You can ensure that payroll is met, taxes are paid and that you have the funds to pay your bills and even allocate some funds to marketing.
+You can ensure that payroll is met, taxes are paid, and that you have the funds to pay your bills and even allocate some funds to marketing.

 This can allow you to do other great things to help the community.
 For example, you will have the ability at that point to donate some pro bono time to worthy clients in need.
 You may have the extra funds to donate to a pro bono legal services agency that provides services to those in need — or another charitable cause.
 You can even donate some time to teach a continuing legal education seminar to help educate other legal professionals.